reviews

 sometimes there's not much that sets apart a 5 star from a 4 star, because the "favourite" definition may buff up something higher, even if technically speaking it had its flaws.

-(read: 2022) example of that would be "THE DARKNESS OUTSIDE US", because there were various small things i thought were really silly, amongst Ambrose also giving me horrible 2nd hand embarassment. i don't think it was literary genius either, but i enjoyed it and i even reread it, which i never do!
+(read: 2022) example of that would be "THE DARKNESS OUTSIDE US" - there were various small things i thought were really silly, amongst Ambrose also giving me horrible 2nd hand embarassment. i don't think it was literary genius either, but i enjoyed it and i even reread it, which i never do!

-even if...hover for a spoiler... it still is written well enough, where i really did feel sad and even worried about how could it possibly continue from now on, even though you know that this isn't the end..! i was indeed crying, like, both times it happened. i think the mystery was intruiging to follow too. from the moment they wake up on the ship, they notice something's not exactly as it was during their training. then, as the story progresses, the more traces they find, the less convincing the lies of the operation start to sound.... i also enjoyed that the romance, while still important, was 2nd in importance and the two figuring out what is going on was the focal point!
+even if ...something... happens right smack in the middle (so obviously the book is not over yet) it still was in my humble opinion written impactfully enough, where you feel a tad worried about how could it possibly continue from here..! i was indeed crying, like, both times it happened. i think the mystery was intruiging to follow too. from the moment they wake up on the ship, they notice something's not exactly as it was during their training... then, as the story progresses and the more traces they find, the less convincing the lies of the operation start to sound..! i also enjoyed that the romance was really 2nd in importance and the two figuring out what is going on was instead the focal point.

 4